Fast quantum algorithm for differential equations

-To construct our algorithm, we employed a hybrid approach where we used wavelets for linear-algebra manipulation of matrices obtained from a standard finite-difference discretization.
-Indeed, wavelets provide an auxiliary basis in which the condition numbers of such matrices become constant, yielding a significantly cheaper cost for performing matrix arithmetic.
-We expect our approach to have a broad impact on quantum algorithms research.
-In particular, it could provide a practical way to boost the performance of quantum-simulation algorithms, such as quantum chemistry simulations~\cite{SBW+21,KJL+08,MFZ+22}, where standard methods are used for discretization.
-Our approach also provides a practical way to accurately estimate the condition number for large-size systems, which is taken as input to many quantum algorithms~\cite{HHL09,CKS17}.
+The hybrid approach we used demonstrates that wavelets can serve as an auxiliary basis in which the condition numbers of matrices obtained from standard finite-difference discretization are effectively constant, thereby substantially reducing the cost of quantum matrix operations.
+This approach could have a broad impact on quantum algorithms research.
+In particular, it could provide a practical way to boost the performance of quantum simulation algorithms, such as those used in quantum chemistry~\cite{KJL+08,MFZ+22}, where standard discretization methods are used.
+Our approach also provides a practical way to accurately estimate the condition number of large-size systems, which is often assumed as input to quantum algorithms~\cite{HHL09,CKS17}.

-We note that no assumptions are made in our algorithm on the inhomogeneity $b(\bm{x})$ of PDEs, a case used in Refs.~\cite{TAW+21,ALW+22} to achieve a $\kappa$-independent algorithm for matrix inversion.
-We also note that Ref.~\cite{CJS13} applies a sparse preconditioner to a quantum linear system to attain a $\kappa$-independent algorithm, but with a greatly restricted method that limits its applicability to differential equations.
-The preconditioner used in Ref.~\cite{CJS13} depends on the sparsity and nonzero elements of the matrix~$A$; thus, it needs to be constructed for each problem.
-Moreover, the condition number is required to satisfy a stringent condition involving the sparsity of~$A$ that does not necessarily holds for matrices obtained from discretizing PDEs.

-Finally, we mention our algorithm's limitations and possible approaches to overcome them.
-First, the algorithm is limited to PDEs with periodic boundaries, as wavelet preconditioning applies only to periodized operators.
-This limitation could be resolved using incomplete wavelet transforms as in Ref.~\cite{NHT+96}.
-Another limitation is that although~$\kappa$ becomes constant by preconditioning, its value could be large, limiting the algorithm's applicability to moderate-size systems.
-Choosing a suitable wavelet, as in FIG.~\ref{fig:precond}(b,c), or customizing the diagonal preconditioner for the problem as in Refs.~\cite{CF17,CDD01,bey21,pab15} could further decrease the condition number.
+We note that our algorithm makes no assumptions about the inhomogeneity $b(\bm{x})$, in contrast to those in Refs.~\cite{TAW+21,ALW+22}, which exploit specific structure in $b(\bm{x})$ to achieve a cost independent of the condition number.
+We also note that although the condition number becomes constant by preconditioning, its value may still be large.
+Choosing a suitable wavelet, as illustrated in Fig.~\ref{fig:precond}, or tailoring the diagonal preconditioner to the specific problem, as in Refs.~\cite{CDD+01,bey21}, can further decrease the condition number.
+Instantiating the proposed algorithm for concrete applications by constructing the input oracles and performing full implementations remains an important direction for future research.